 In Guinea pigs, black hair (B) is dominant over white (b), rough coat texture (R) is dominant over smooth (r), and short hair (S) is dominant over long hair (s).
 Assuming these genes are on separate chromosomes, draw the Punnett square for a cross between a homozygous black, rough, short-haired Guinea pig and a white, smooth, long-haired one.
 What would the phenotype(s) of the offspring be?
 If two of the F1 offspring were crossed, draw the Punnett square for this cross.
 Hint: first make a list of the possible gametes, making sure each has exactly one copy of each of the genes (one allele for each gene).
 What would the genotype and phenotype ratios be for the F2 generation?

 Some traits, some phenotypes, are controlled by more than one gene.
 It was mentioned in the monohybrid cross, above, that technically, human eye color is controlled by at least two genes, one which codes for brown vs. blue and another which codes for green vs. blue.
 In the epistasis crosses, below, you will see other examples of polygenic traits.
 Human skin color is also a classic example of a polygenic trait.
 It is known that at least three or four genes control skin color, and for each of those genes, dark pigment has incomplete dominance over light (so a heterozygote would be intermediate — see above).
 Because we just did a trihybrid cross, let’s assume three genes here (for simplicity), and to avoid confusion among them, let’s arbitrarily call them genes A, B, and C. Then, someone who is AABBCC would have very dark skin color and someone who is aabbcc would have very light skin color.
 If they would get married and have children, their children would all be AaBbCc.
-If two of those people would get married and have children, the Punnett square would look like this:

-|black, vestigial female||black, vestigial male|
+|black, vestigial male|

 If these genes were on different chromosomes, the Punnett square for this cross would look like this:

-In humans, the genes for colorblindness and hemophilia are both located on the X chromosome with no corresponding gene on the Y. These are both recessive alleles.
+In humans, the genes for colorblindness and hemophilia are both located on the X chromosome with no corresponding gene on the Y. Typically an X chromosome with a “normal” allele is notated as a plain X while an X chromosome carrying the mutant allele is notated as X′ or with an appropriate letter, such as Xc for colorblindness or Xh for hemophilia (thus, while it’s not typically used, you could use XC or XH to represent the normal allele, especially if you’re dealing with both, simultaneously).
+Note that besides being sex-linked genes, hemophilia and colorblindness are also linked genes and a man who has both would be XchY.
+These are both recessive alleles.
 If a man and a woman, both with normal vision, marry and have a colorblind son, draw the Punnett square that illustrates this.
 If the man dies and the woman remarries to a colorblind man, draw a Punnett square showing the type(s) of children could be expected from her second marriage.
 How many/what percentage of each could be expected?